-Collaborative Law Austin – Will it work for you?
+Collaborative Divorce Law in Austin – Will it work for you?

 Collaborative law is for couples that want to stay out the courtroom and avoid messy litigation.
 At the same time, it empowers both sides (with the help of their respective divorce attorneys) to determine the outcome of their case without leaving their fate in the hands of a third-party judge.

 Yes, but the success of divorce by collaborative law depends on the agreement of both parties upfront not to litigate by trail and the acceptance by both sides that they will be required to disclose any and all necessary information.
 This may include financial documents, personal materials and any other information pertinent to the dissolution of marriage and division of assets.

 Collaborative Divorce Austin – How does it work?

 Once your spouse and you have agreed to a collaborative divorce, you will start the negotiation process.
 In addition to each person’s attorney, a selection of other experts (accountants or psychotherapists, for example) may be requested present for the initial meeting(s).
 Depending on the complexity of your case (convoluted assets, creative child custody), the entire process may take as many as six sessions lasting two to three hours each.

 To expedite the process both sides are expected to come to each negotiation session with any requested documentation and, as cliché as it sounds, an open mind.
 Remember, your spouse and you are compromising to avoid the cold deliberation of a trail.
 Concessions will have to be made.